The importance of a bank account cannot be dismissed.

 Alternative financial services include nonbank money orders, check cashing stores, prepaid debit cards, international remittances, payday loans, refund anticipation loans, rent-to-own services, pawnshop loans, or auto title loans.

-Imagine what it would mean if those costs could be avoided.
+Imagine what it would mean if the costs to using nonbank services could be avoided.
 That’s the importance of a bank account.
-You save money plus a variety of other benefits to having a bank account.

 1. Generate wealth over a lifetime.

-An average full-time worker without a bank account can spend up to $40,000 over the course of a lifetime on alternative financial services.
-But if that same worker had a free checking account, saved the extra money in a high-interest savings account along with investing into a low-cost exchange-traded fund with a discount broker, they could generate as much as $360,000 in wealth over his 40-year career.
-A prepaid card cannot help you save or invest money.
+According to a BankOn study, unbanked people spend an average of $40,000 over a lifetime on alternative financial service fees.
+If an unbanked person had a free checking account, saved the extra money in a high-interest savings account along with investing into a low-cost exchange-traded fund with a discount broker, they could generate as much as $360,000 in wealth over a 40-year period.

-2. Save money by not having to use prepaid debit cards.
+2. Save money by not using prepaid debit cards.

 3. Money in a bank account is insured.

 Consumer bank accounts at federally insured institutions are subject to protection under the FDIC’s standard deposit insurance.
-The FDIC covers up to $250,000 per person, for each account ownership category.
-Consumers with a bank account have the peace of mind knowing their deposits are safe up to the FDIC coverage limit.
+The FDIC covers up to $250,000 per depositor.
+Consumers with a bank account have peace of mind knowing their deposits are safe.

-Finding a free bank account is relatively easy in today’s banking industry – there are even bank accounts for bad credit.
+Finding a free bank account is relatively easy in today’s banking industry – there are even free bank accounts for bad credit.
 Online banks typically don’t have big networks of brick-and-mortar branches, and their costs tend to be lower than large national banks.
 Many online banks don’t charge a monthly maintenance fee.
-Consumers without a bank account often end up paying a percentage of their paycheck to get it cashed.

 Plus, many unbanked people purchase money orders for basic needs like rent, car payment, cell phone or cable bill.
 Money orders come with a fee too.
 By opening an account with a bank you can avoid these costs and even set up direct deposit through your employer to avoid the physical process all together.